mjsyts/lfsr/README.md

 # lfsr
-some lfsr noise generator with bit shifting/xor using integers
+some lfsr noise generator with bit shifting/xor using integers. it doesn't work yet.